elclanrs/jq-idealforms-old/README.md

 Load the latest [jQuery library](http://jquery.com), the `js/min/jquery.idealforms.min.js` plugin and the `css/jquery.idealforms.css` stylesheet into your project.

-To localize Ideal Forms, just load the language file from the i18n folder after loading the plugin.
+To localize Ideal Forms in your language, load the correspondening file from the i18n folder after loading the plugin.

 ## Index